ELLIOTTCABLE/bs-sedlex/README.md

    $ npm install --save bs-platform
    ```

-   Worh repeating: *do not add this dependencies to a library.* The final application-developer
+   Worh repeating: *do not add this dependency to a library.* The final application-developer
    should generally select the version of the BuckleScript compiler; you don't want users having
    duplicated versions of the compiler in their `node_modules`.
 Instead, library developers should
    add `bs-platform` to both `"peerDependencies"` (with a permissive version), and